typesafehub/conductr-cli/README.md

 - Python 3, e.g. via `brew install python3`

-#### Install as a pip package
+#### Install using pip

-1. Build a pip package.
+Create a source distribution:

   ``` bash
   python3 setup.py sdist
   ```

-2. Install built package to the current user (make sure to have `~/.local/bin` in your PATH):
+Install to the current user (make sure to have `~/.local/bin` in your PATH):

   ``` bash
   pip3 install --user dist/typesafe-conductr-cli-0.1.tar.gz
   ```

-  Or install built package to all users:
+Or install to all users:

   ``` bash
   pip3 install dist/typesafe-conductr-cli-0.1.tar.gz